RAS-University/robotic-courses/docs/UAV.md

 <ins>Military:</ins>

-Drones from an integral part of modern warfare.
+Drones form an integral part of modern warfare.
 Most of them being fixed wing drones for higher payload and range, multirotor drones are also used due to their small size and cost.
 They are mainly used for strategic purposes to spot enemy troops and direct attacks.
-Despite that there are also some reports claiming small bombs being attached to the drones.

 <ins>Entertainment:</ins>